nervosnetwork/docs/docs/tutorials/step2.md

 # 2.1 CKB Instance

-The CKB Instance enables developers to interface with CKB-VM in a statically typed manner:
+The CKB Instance enables developers to interface with CKB-VM in a statically typed manner.
+On the command-line you can execute the following commands:
 ```
 [1] pry(main)> api = Ckb::Api.new
 [2] pry(main)> api.load_default_configuration!
 ```
 CKB-VM is the blockchain implementation using RISC-V instruction set.
-From the CKB Instance, you are able to instantiate the interface between your code and the blockchain and perform specific functions to interface with the blockchain.
+From the CKB Instance, you are able to instantiate the interface between your code and the blockchain and perform specific functions.

 # 2.2 Create a Wallet Class